 The more you adapt to the cleaning process the faster you and your cleaners will become!
 Make speed cleaning a game.
 Each time you and your cleaners clean, try to achieve more efficient bench marks.
 Quality should never be compromised, but reward your cleaners for meeting goals!

 - Remove rugs, shake debris off and set to the side.
 Vacuum the floor.
 It is easier to vacuum 1st before the floor gets wet.
 After that it is nearly impossible.

-- Clean the vanity, wiping with your right hand (or left, which ever is your dominant) and lifting contents with your left hand.
+- Clean the vanity, wiping with your dominant and lifting contents with your other hand.
 Try to avoid removing every thing and having to place it back.
 It wastes extra time and steps.

 - Sanitize and clean the toilet.

 - Scrub the tub and the shower.
 Make sure your cleaner has time to soak on the surfaces.
 Soap scum will clean off easier with minimal scrubbing required.